DazielNguyen/Self_learning_take_Certificate_Cloud_Practicioner/QUESTION&PRACTICE.md

     + A company has a new requirement to log actions taken in a production account.

 - **AWS IAM Identity Center**
-    + Provides you with the ability to** manage sign-in securit**y for your workforce users.
+    + Provides you with the ability to **manage sign-in security** for your workforce users.
     + IAM Identity Center can be used for **SSO integration** to access the AWS Management Console.
     + Service should someone use to turn on single sign-on (SSO) to the AWS Management Console